metromoxie/subresource-integrity/specification.dev.markdown

 a [Content Security Policy][csp] which contains an `integrity-policy` directive, defined by the following ABNF grammar:

-    directive-name: "integrity-policy"
+    directive-name  = "integrity-policy"
+    directive-value = 1#failure-mode [ "require-for-all" ]
-    directive-value: "block" / "report" / "fallback"
+    failure-mode    = ( "block" / "report" / "fallback" )

 A documents's <dfn>integrity policy</dfn> is the value of the `integrity-policy` directive, if explicitly provided as part of the document's Content Security Policy, or `block` otherwise.

-If the document's integrity policy is `block`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em> MUST [report a violation][].
+If the document's integrity policy contains `block`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em> MUST [report a violation][].

-If the document's integrity policy is `report`, the user agent MAY render or execute resources that fail an integrity check, <em>but</em> MUST [report a violation][].
+If the document's integrity policy contains `report`, the user agent MAY render or execute resources that fail an integrity check, <em>but</em> MUST [report a violation][].

-If the document's integrity policy is `fallback`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em>
+If the document's integrity policy contains `fallback`, the user agent MUST refuse to render or execute resources that fail an integrity check, <em>and</em>
 MUST [report a violation][].
 The user agent MAY additionally choose to load a fallback resource as specified for each relevant element.
 If the fallback resource fails an integrity check, the user agent MUST refuse to render or execute the resource, <em>and</em> MUST [report a(nother) violation][report a violation].
 (See [the `noncanonical-src` attribute][noncanonical] for a strawman of how that might look).
+{:.todo}

+If the document's integrity policy contains `require-for-all`, the user agent MUST treat the lack of [integrity metadata][] for an resource as automatic failure.
 {:.todo}

 [csp]: http://w3.org/TR/CSP11